CORNWALL PLANNING REF: PA26/02093

 Criticism of the proposal and application

-References in the proposal/application don’t seem relevant:
+Visual references in the proposal/application don’t seem relevant:

 The application states: “This will improve the aesthetics.”